deltice/test-site/docs/en/doc1.md

 ## More Information

-For details on how to set up translation support, read here.
+For details on how to set up translation support, read [here](/docs/en/doc2.md).
-For more details on how Docusaurus functions, read here.
+For details on how to set up search, read [here](/docs/en/doc3.md).